St. Bonaventure University is one of only a handful of schools in the U.S. that offers a graduate program in integrated marketing communications.

 IMC graduates are consistently in demand at companies large and small because they know how to successfully execute marketing and communication strategies.

-Our IMC program is offered in three formats:
+Our IMC program is offered in these formats:

-- On our main campus in Olean, N.Y.
+- Evening classes on our main campus in Olean, N.Y.

 - IMC Online